mezzio/mezzio/docs/book/v3/features/modular-applications.md

 ## Making your application modular

-When using the Expressive installer via the skeleton application, the first question asked is the installation type, which includes the options:
+When using the Mezzio installer via the skeleton application, the first question asked is the installation type, which includes the options:

 - Minimal (no default middleware, templates, or assets; configuration only)